-- Concerns must be recorded as soon as possible (no later than the end of the day) on the designated sheet (Appendix E) Copies are located in the staffroom, the main office and within this policy.
-If there is an allegation of physical abuse, staff must contact the DSL or in their absence a DDSL immediately so Children's Services can be contacted within the hour. - Completed forms must be stored in a locked cupboard by the DSL/DDSL. - Make records that are factual, accurate and relevant and avoid subjective judgements.
-It is not the school's responsibility to 'check out' what any child tells nor should any abuser be questioned. - The record must be dated and signed. - The staff member must tell in the first instance Gillian Deery (Headteacher if Gillian) is not in school) that they have recorded something on a record of concern sheet.
-Lunchtime Assistants will request a concern form from the main office.
+- Concerns must be recorded as soon as possible (no later than the end of the day) on the designated sheet. - Copies are located in the safeguarding areas around the school and within this policy.
+If there is an allegation of physical or sexual abuse, staff must contact the DSL or in their absence a DDSL immediately. - Completed forms must be handed to the DSL. - Make records that are factual, accurate and relevant and avoid subjective judgements.
+It is not the school's responsibility to 'check out' what any child tells nor should any abuser be questioned. - The record must be dated and signed.